ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/structural/bridge/readme.md

 * YesBankPaymentService(PaymentMode)
 * ICICIBankPaymentService(PaymentMode)

-* Note - when you have choice like combination between two or more one type and two or more other type of implementation using bridge using composition not inheritance
+* Note - when you have choice like combination between two or more one type and two or more other type of implementation using bridge using composition not inheritance.
+* create hierarchy using abstraction and use composition for combining two objects.
 * examples :
 * separate class hierarchies. so that the original classes will reference an object of the new hierarchy, and use composite to work them
   * TVs() and remotes(digital or normal)